UndefinedBehaviorSanitizer

 • -fsanitize=unsigned-shift-base: check that an unsigned left-hand side of a left shift operation doesn’t overflow.
 Issues caught by this sanitizer are not undefined behavior, but are often unintentional.

 • -fsanitize=signed-integer-overflow: Signed integer overflow, where the result of a signed integer computation cannot be represented in its type.
 This includes all the checks covered by -ftrapv, as well as checks for signed division overflow (INT_MIN/-1).
 Note that checks are still added even when -fwrapv is enabled.
-This sanitizer does not check for lossy implicit conversions performed before the computation (see -fsanitize=implicit-conversion).
-Both of these two issues are handled by -fsanitize=implicit-conversion group of checks.
+This sanitizer does not check for lossy implicit conversions performed before the computation (see -fsanitize=implicit-integer-conversion).
+Both of these two issues are handled by -fsanitize=implicit-integer-conversion group of checks.

 • -fsanitize=unreachable: If control flow reaches an unreachable program point.

 • -fsanitize=unsigned-integer-overflow: Unsigned integer overflow, where the result of an unsigned integer computation cannot be represented in its type.
 Unlike signed integer overflow, this is not undefined behavior, but it is often unintentional.
-This sanitizer does not check for lossy implicit conversions performed before such a computation (see -fsanitize=implicit-conversion).
+This sanitizer does not check for lossy implicit conversions performed before such a computation (see -fsanitize=implicit-integer-conversion).

 • -fsanitize=vla-bound: A variable-length array whose bound does not evaluate to a positive value.